-Types, structures, functions and interactions of families and their individual members throughout the life-span.
-Prerequisites: PSYC 166.
+Types, structures, functions and interactions of families and their individual members throughout the lifespan.

-ED 389 - Foundations of Education 2 hours
+ED 389 - Foundations of Education

 An overview of historical, legal, philosophical, political, and social aspects of public education and of teaching as a career.
-Prerequisites: Junior status and a cumulative GPA of 2.75 or higher.
+Prerequisites: Sophomore status and a cumulative GPA of 2.75 or higher.